ForestAdmin/documentation/reference-guide/actions/smart-action-examples/add-many-existing-records-at-the-same-time-hasmany-belongsto-relationship.md

 When the user validates the action, this route is called.
 We will use the **selection** to retrieve all companies' ids and then updates all companies `organizationId` field to create the associations.\
 \
-_In addition, once the smart action has been successfully runned, it refreshs the relationship to properly display newly added associations._
+_In addition, once the smart action has been successfully run, it refreshes the relationship to properly display newly added associations._

 ```javascript
 const express = require('express');